 Kim Mobey’s work focuses on global histories and contemporary cultural and political cross-pollination.

 Her work is spread equally between traditional media and materials and experimental applications of new materials, techniques and mixed media including collage, calcite printing, experimental resin casting, audio and video

-Entirely self-taught, she works prolifically in a wide variety of new and traditional media.
-Her large body of work is held in private collections on every continent and in over 20 countries.
+She works prolifically in a wide variety of new and traditional media.
+Her large body of work is held in private collections on every continent and in over 40 countries.

 Selected Publications and Press

 2004 October – Yale Free Press “Political Art”